 Previous investment by the Council means Tasman's infrastructure needs are well provided for.
 As a result, the Council has been able to pull back on many planned projects to lift service levels, particularly in the first 10 years of the Long Term.
 This helps achieve our financial goals of reducing debt and rates income increases.
 For some activities and services there will be improvements to levels of service.
-In the short term, the Council's highest priority for service level improvements will be on ensuring water security for the Waimea urban water supply areas and stormwater improvements in Tasman District.
-Other important improvements to levels of service that have been programmed are:
+In the short term, the Council's highest priority for service level improvements will be on ensuring water security for the Waimea urban water supply areas and stormwater improvements to levels of service that have been programmed are: